 Why Mental Health Should Be Taught in SchoolHannah Hippe

-Mental wellness is directly linked to student achievement and children’s social, emotional, and behavioral development.
+Mental wellness and student achievement go hand in hand.
+A child’s mental health affects their social, emotional, and behavioral development.
 Since 1 in 6 U.S. youth ages 6-17 experience a mental health disorder each year, it makes sense that mental health should be taught in school.

-Aside from their own home, young people spend the majority of their time at school.
+Aside from their own home, young people spend most of their time at school.
 This provides the perfect opportunity for students and educators to learn about mental health problems and mental disorders.

 Identify Problems Early On

 The balancing act of schoolwork, extracurricular activities, and pressures of the future take its toll, and student stress and anxiety levels show no signs of slowing down.
 An estimated 31.9% of adolescents have an anxiety disorder.

 Lack of confidence, fear of failure, and social anxiety are a few of the issues that can arise when mental health is left unchecked.
 According to The National Institute of Mental Health, suicide is the second leading cause of death among people ages 10-34.
 The question becomes, how can we prevent these numbers?

 One way to combat mental health is to understand the signs and symptoms.
 If students are taught about mental health in school, they will be able to identify issues with their peers and themselves, and educators will be better equipped to distinguish if a student is struggling.
 Additionally, identifying issues early on is key to successfully treating disorders and providing access to care an individual may need.